JimHagan/flyberry_task/README.md

 * a scheduled asynchronous job should be used to refresh the data.
 Currently I'm using a hack that checks for refresh on the web view function which is not a production level practice.
 * I would also like to use something like an MD5 signature against each scraped page so that I could tell if the current page were identical to one previously scraped.
 If so, I wouldn't bloat th data store with previously scraped data.
 * Finally, I'd like to improve the data shaping of the JSON version of the projection tables.
-Simple API for retrieving data from a Federal Reserve web site

 ###Usage